scansot064/climate/README.md

 🗺️ Current Roadmap

-Future development focuses on improving user experience:
+Future development focuses on improving user experience and visual appeal.

-Data Refinement: Implement a solution to resolve duplicated city names, especially in large countries (e.g., the USA), potentially by adding state/region options.

 Station Expansion: Integrate climate stations from underrepresented regions, including strange status territories and island I had to remove from the CSV files for simplicity due to lacking country codes, and additional Arctic and Antarctic locations.

 Better mobile experience.

-Adjustable width.
+Other languages than English.
+Providing diagrams and UI in German, Spanish, French, Italian, Japanese, Chinese, or Russian.